Multiplicative arithmetic functions and the generalized Ewens measure: Introduction

-where $\mathrm{PD}(\theta)$ is the Poisson-Dirichlet distribution with parameter $\theta$ (defined in \S\ref{sec:prob} below). \end{enumerate} \end{thm} Here the arrows indicate convergence in distribution.
+where $\mathrm{PD}(\theta)$ is the Poisson--Dirichlet distribution with parameter $\theta$ (defined in \S\ref{sec:prob}). \end{thm} Here the arrows indicate convergence in distribution.
 The proof of the first part of Theorem~\ref{thm:EKDG} applies to $\omega(N_x)$ as well, where $\omega(n)$ counts the number of prime factors of $n$ \emph{without} multiplicities, and the result is the same.
+The prototypical example of a function $\alpha$ satisfying the conditions is $\theta^{\omega(n)}$ (with $d=0$, $\eta=1/2$, $\Ewensc=1$ and any $\logexp>0$).